 In the ordinary course of business the Company extends non-interest bearing trade credit to its customers.
-Accounts receivable are reported on the face of the consolidated balance sheets, net of an allowance for doubtful accounts.
-The Company maintains an allowance for doubtful accounts to provide for the estimated amount of receivables that will not be collected.
-In determining the allowance for doubtful accounts, the Company analyzes the aging of accounts receivable, historical payment experience, customer creditworthiness and current economic trends.
+Accounts receivable are reported on the face of the consolidated balance sheets, net of an allowance for credit losses.
+The Company maintains an allowance for credit losses to provide for the estimated amount of receivables that will not be collected.
+In determining the allowance for credit losses, the Company analyzes the aging of accounts receivable, historical payment experience, customer creditworthiness and current economic trends.